bernardokoen/NBAPlayerConsistency/README.md

 # NBA_player_consistency
-Evaluation of NBA Player Consistency by comparing Mean and Median PPG and measuring PPG Std Dev
+Evaluation of NBA Player Consistency by comparing Mean and Median PPG and measuring PPG Standard Deviation